How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Honey Bee

-The drawing is important because it usually surprises the delegates, activates different parts of the brain and gets them talking together, using their imaginations and collaboratively problem-solving on how to express their ideas through a drawing.
-The activity means that they need to have discussions around what great looks like, what a metaphor could be that represents what great looks like.
+The drawing is important because it usually surprises the delegates, activates different parts of the brain and gets them talking together.
+They will need to use their imaginations and collaboratively problem-solve on how to express their ideas through a drawing.
+The activity means that they need to have discussions around what great looks like, and what a metaphor could represent that.

 What metaphor represents where we are right now?